-In order to get informations on correlation between customers and purchase, on of the best solution is to create a RFM analysis: it’s a part of the predictive statistical techniques that it’s able to associate a score with your customers.
+To get information on the correlation between customers and purchases, one of the best solutions is to create an RFM analysis: it’s part of the predictive statistical techniques that can associate a score with your customers.

-By itself, the analysis, does not tell you if you are making money, but it’s used to classify your customers for targeting purposes and therefore to plan the most relevant communication possible.
+The analysis does not tell you if you are making money.
+Still, it’s used to classify your customers for targeting purposes and, therefore, to plan the most relevant communication possible.

 Frequency: how recently did the customer purchase?